RudolphLamp/COS221PA5/README.md

 ## Installation

-Provide step-by-step instructions on how to install and set up your project.
-For example:
 Installation
 To run the project locally, you need to install XAMPP as it includes phpMyAdmin, which is required for hosting our database.